North Carolina CPA Exam Requirements

 2. *Applicants will need to receive the BA degree within 120 days approval of the Exam application by the Board.

 If you meet the educational requirements, submit an original application for review of educational requirements to the North Carolina State Board of CPA Examiners using the link provided in the Becker website.
 The application fee will be $230.
-The State Board will also collect the exam fees of $729.08.
+The State Board will also collect the exam fees of $734.10.
 Your name on the application should exactly match your name on your primary form of identification, which is usually your driver's license.
 At this time you should also begin planning your study approach by making inquiries into CPA reviews available in your area.
-The Becker CPA Review offers classes live, online or self-study to accommodate the needs of all candidates.
+The Becker CPA Review offers classes live or online to accommodate the needs of all candidates.

 Contact any educational institutions attended and request that transcripts be forwarded to the North Carolina State Board of CPA Examiners for their evaluation.
 If you do not expect any problems in processing your application it is best to make plans to start your review at this time.
 The Becker CPA Review will significantly increase your chances of passing the exam.